ACCESS-NRI/training-day-2024-find-analyse-data/README.md

    b) [Example: How to index a new experiment](https://github.com/ACCESS-NRI/workshop-training-2023/blob/main/intake/Intake_tutorial_p2.ipynb)
 3. [Exercise: Working with ILAMB](https://github.com/ACCESS-NRI/workshop-training-2023/blob/main/ilamb/ILAMB_training.md)
 4. [Exercise: Working with ESMValTOOL](https://github.com/ACCESS-NRI/workshop-training-2023/blob/main/esmvaltool/ESMValTool_training_VDI.md)

+Remember that you have to be part of the projects that are listed at the beginning of each exercise.

+Please <a href="https://my.nci.org.au/mancini/" target="_blank">join</a> them before the workshop - most importantly `nf33` - and list them in the storage instructions of your ARE session, as per exercise instructions.

 ## Cloning this repository